prividentity/PrivateIdentity-Oldd/1-Overview.md

 * <b>Guarantees privacy </b>with built-in Fully Homomorphic Encryption (FHE).
 This first-to-market cryptography solution fully complies with GDPR, CCPA and BIPA and is currently the only solution certified compliant with IEEE 2410-2020 Standard for Biometric Privacy.

-* <b>Recognizes everybody equally <b>across all ethnicities, skin tones, genders and ages without discrimination.
+* <b>Recognizes everybody equally </b>across all ethnicities, skin tones, genders and ages without discrimination.
 The mobile DNNs also accommodate boundary conditions with up to 30% occlusions including facial hair, abrasions, masks, and blurry or rotated images.

 * <b>Free for 30 days!</b> Talk to us on Github, AWS Marketplace Portal and Google Meet.
 We are looking forward to working with you.